- Jobs & Economy

 - Provide access to affordable and reliable child care and early childhood education, where needed.

-- Prioritise needs-based education funding and teacher quality across the education system.
+- Prioritise needs-based education funding as well as teacher and principal quality across the primary and secondary education system.

 - Maintain and enhance comprehensive sustainability and environmental education programs in school curricula.

-- Reduce all current HECS debts by 50 per cent, where the remaining balance is paid within 24 months of policy implementation.
+- Reduce all current HECS debts by 50 per cent.

-- Reduce all TAFE and university higher education fees by 50 per cent, whilst restoring proper government funding.
+- Reduce all TAFE and university tertiary education fees by 50 per cent.

 - Offer free tertiary education in approved TAFE and university science, technology, engineering and mathematics (STEM) courses.